 “I try to tailor my offensive game plan to my talent.
 I want to run.
 I like to steal bases because it disrupts things,” Stuper said.
 Yale base runners have stolen 1,200 bases in his 20 seasons at the helm.

 Through 2013 Stuper has seen 34 of his players sign professional contracts during his tenure at Yale.
 Most recently, Pat Ludwig (Pittsburgh Pirates), Nolan Becker (Cincinnati Reds) and Charlie Neil all signed to play professionally in 2012.
-Current senior pitcher Rob Cerfolio was drafted by the Los Angeles Dodgers in the 2013 MLB Draft, but will return to Yale for his final season in 2014.
-Cerfolio’s selection represents the ninth straight year that a Yale player was selected in the draft, which is the longest current consecutive stretch of draft selections by any school in the Ivy League.
+Pitcher Rob Cerfolio was drafted by the Los Angeles Dodgers in the 2013 MLB Draft, but returned to Yale for his final season in 2014.
+Cerfolio’s selection represented the ninth straight year that a Yale player was selected in the draft, which is the longest current consecutive stretch of draft selections by any school in the Ivy League.